vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/codepen.md

 This component adds CodePen demos.

-You can use it in Markdown to add a embed demo。
+You can use it in Markdown to add an embed demo.

 <!-- more -->